When you’re gone, here’s a song, I’ll be thinking about you

 I ran into her at a club after our first year of college- she was in black fishnets.
 There was a dumb luck to her growing up in the salad days of Hot Topic.
-A slender frame where the biggest things on her were either her eyes or her tits, Jessica was built to be goth.
+A slender frame where the biggest things on her were either her eyes or her tits, Jessica was the goth girlfriend you’ve always wanted.

 Back on the floor of her living room- her parents were on vacation.
 We never lost it, did we?

 She tells me she loves me with a hopeful insecurity.
 I say nothing.
 She starts to cry.
 I’m too drunk to leave but it’s time to go.
 Hands around the wheel; ten and two.
 Keep your eyes open and try to look straight.
 A half-hour home.
 Choke the vomit down, this train’s not stopping.

 The few times we’ve spoken since would end with her cursing at me.
 She liked calling me a “bastard,” language I’m certain copied from her mother- she never liked me.
 I’d resist the urge to point out the inaccuracies of this accusation and assume she was pointing to something more colloquial.
 I’d sit and take it because I thought I deserved it.

 New to KTP?
 Check out my hand-picked “BEST OF” material.

 Support Kill to Party through my Amazon link